“The appetite for silence is rarely an acquired taste.” – Emily Dickinson

 The Truth Will Set You Free But First It Will Piss You Off by Gloria Steinem: This is a fun, beautifully illustrated collection of Steinem quotes.
 Loved it.

 Me Talk Pretty One Day by David Sedaris: This is a funny collection of stories by one of my favorite writers of all time.
 David Sedaris is the reason I started journaling and one of the inspirations behind my writing in general.
-I particularly enjoyed the essay Go Carolina, where he writes about having a lisp as a kid, and working around it by creatively constructing sentences that didn’t use words with an “s” sound.
+I particularly enjoyed the essay Go Carolina, where he tells this story of having a lisp as a kid, and about working around it by creatively constructing sentences that avoided words with an “s” sound.
+I was laughing out loud as I read.

 I’ll tell you, out of the books I read this year?
-Chicken With Plums is a better book on depression.
+Chicken With Plums is a better book on depression in my personal opinion.
 So is This Is Water.

 Note: about half way through reading I switched to audiobook, which was a terrible idea because the narration sounds highly disingenuous to the topic at hand.
 Retrospectively, this might be why I didnt like it as much as I didn’t like it.

-The Vagina Monologues by Eve Ensler: I firmly believe this is one of the most important books ever written.
+The Vagina Monologues by Eve Ensler: This collection of stories is so damn important, and everyone should read them (or better yet, watch them told live).
 I was first introduced to this work of political theater in college when students put on a production of it.
 I didn’t “get it” until I saw it.
-And jesus christ did it floor me.
+And Jesus Christ did it floor me.
 Going back and reading the piece reminded me of its power.
 I cried.
 I laughed.
 I was angry.
 Shaped around stories of sex, relationships, and violence, Ensler gives voice to a diverse group of women/ people with vaginas who’s stories are rarely ever told because the subject matter is uncomfortable, or too taboo.
 She gives these stories a stage and an audience.
 I’m not exaggerating when I say this work will give you chills, break your heart, change your life.

 The Last time I’ll Write About You by Dawn Lanuza This was a relatively unmemorable book of poetry about breakups/ heartbreak.
 Some of it resonated with me.
 Some of it didn’t.
 It was nice to have a book of poetry to break up my longer reads.